Principles of Innovation: Unlocking Creativity and Driving Progress.

 • “How can we make this better?”

-2. Think Beyond Limits
+2. Think Beyond

 • Ignore assumptions about what “can’t” be done.

-3. Harness Neurodiversity and Creativity
+3. Celebrate Neurodiversity and Creativity

 Every brain is wired differently, and this diversity is a superpower.
 Neurodivergent thinkers often excel in innovation because they see connections others might miss.
 Principles to unlock creativity include: